neilsteven1997/cybersecurity/writeups/race-conditions-toy-to-the-world-tryhackme-advent-of-cyber-day-20-2025-12-24.md

 | Parallel Request Technique | `Send group in parallel (last-byte sync)` |

 ---
+What is the flag value once the stocks are negative for SleighToy Limited Edition?
+- `THM{WINNER_OF_R@CE007}`

+Repeat the same steps as were done for ordering the SleighToy Limited Edition.
+What is the flag value once the stocks are negative for Bunny Plush (Blue)?
+- `THM{WINNER_OF_Bunny_R@ce}`

+---
 ### Key Takeaways* Use atomic database transactions to ensure that state changes, such as stock deduction and order creation, are executed as a single, indivisible operation.
 * Implement final stock validation checks immediately prior to the database commit to prevent overselling.
 * Utilize idempotency keys for sensitive transactional requests to prevent the processing of duplicate submissions.